-My next sections of the post are going to be the lists from the various parts of Ephesians.
+My next sections of the post are going to be the lists of the various parts of Ephesians.
 These have been beautiful reminders to me of all that God has done for us in Christ.
-They come about so clearly after you mark key words in the text.
-I literally just grabbed them directly from my notes so they are simple and to the point.
+They come about so clearly after you mark keywords in the text.
+I just grabbed them directly from my notes, so they are simple and to the point.
 The lists are a bit long but read through them and then read through Ephesians again.
 This is not everything but just a small taste of what the Lord revealed to me in my time in this precious book.

 I pray you are encouraged by these truths but my hope is it will spark a desire for you to dig into the Word on your own.

-I thought studying God’s Word inductively was going to be hard or too challenging for me but I did it at my own pace and it gets more natural each time I tear apart a book.
-I don’t have this mastered and continue to be a learner and I have a long way to go yet!
-Just get started and you don’t need a special Bible you can use your own and find helps at Precept Ministries and other places online too.
+I thought to study God’s Word inductively was going to be hard or too challenging for me, but I did it at my own pace, and it gets more natural each time I tear apart a book.
+I don’t have this mastered and continue to be a learner, and I have a long way to go yet!
+Just get started, and you don’t need a particular Bible you can use your own and find help at Precept Ministries and other places online too.

 What God Does: